data-nik/Gameplay_Loop_Model/README.md

 This is something I have been working on to improve my skills and to overall understand more of how things work.
 Thank you for checking it out!

-Dynamic In-Game Difficulty Adjustment

-This project demonstrates a system for dynamically adjusting in-game difficulty based on player performance, creating a more engaging and adaptive gaming experience.
-The core idea is to train a machine learning model to predict an optimal difficulty level given a player's skill and in-game metrics, then continuously adjust the game's difficulty during a simulated gameplay loop.

 Project Breakdown

 1. Game Simulation: A simplified game environment is simulated to generate realistic player performance data.
 This simulation takes into account player_skill and difficulty to produce accuracy, completion_time, and deaths for each game session.